ilonamm/askbywho/README.md

 We like to follow per issue branching, with master being the pristine copy.
 Feel free to add issues on GitHub for each feature / Trello task.
 We don't really have too many rules but minimum, we want that, PRs into master and unit tests.

-Each Trello task should be doable in one full working day.
-I

 ### Coordinating the work

 #### Kanban & Trello